 “Special Damages” are compensatory damages that relate directly to your injury.
 Here are the four types of compensation you can receive under special damages:

-- Medical Expenses: One of the most obvious forms of compensation relates to your medical expenses.
-This includes the costs of surgery, hospital bills, prescription drugs, rehabilitation, and other medical bills you accrue due to your accident that you’ve paid for treatment.
-It’s important for injury victims to keep track of these expenses so they can be laid out in a demand letter or in court.
+- Medical Expenses—One of the most obvious forms of compensation relates to your medical expenses.
+This includes the costs of surgery, hospital bills, prescription drugs, rehabilitation, and other medical bills you accrue due to your accident to pay for your treatment.
+It is important for injury victims to keep track of these expenses so they can be laid out in a demand letter or in court.
 Medical expenses also include ongoing or future treatment.

 If you know that, in the two months since a car crash, you’ve had to spend $8,000 due to that car crash, list it out.
-If it’s specific enough, you can even list out how much you’ll have to spend in the future due to that crash.
-Read more about the burden of proof in injury lawsuits and how compensation works in this FAQ.
+If you’ve tracked your expenses well enough, you can even list out how much you’ll have to spend in the future due to that crash.

 What Are General Damages?